Kaiden713/autotipwork_release/README.md

 # Stable and Public Version of Autotipwork
-automated tip conditioning program for Omicron scanning tunneling microscope
+Automated tip conditioning program for Omicron scanning tunneling microscope.
+Aimed to obtain STM tips in good condition for scanning tunneling spectroscopy on Au(111).

 ## Authors
 * Shenkai Wang, Junmian Zhu, Raymond Blackwell, and Felix R. Fischer